Learning English

 Accent is key

-People see them as credible and authoritative, especially in law, finance, media, and academia.
+In many places, people associate certain speech patterns, such as Received Pronunciation, with professionalism.
+These patterns are seen as credible and authoritative, especially in law, finance, media, and academia.
 Using natural intonation and rhythm helps you connect faster.
 It strengthens social ties and boosts your sense of belonging in conversations.

 Learning English through real-life use